kenko911/OMatG/README.md

 ### Included Datasets

 For convenience, we include several standard material datasets that can be used for training.
-They can be found in the [```omg/data```](omg/data) directory and are described briefly below:
+They can be found as LMDB files in the [```omg/data```](omg/data) directory and are described briefly below:

 - *MP-20*: 45,229 structures from the [Materials Project](https://pubs.aip.org/aip/apm/article/1/1/011002/119685/Commentary-The-Materials-Project-A-materials) with a maximum of 20 atoms per structure.
 - *MPTS-52*: [Chronological data split of the Materials Project](https://joss.theoj.org/papers/10.21105/joss.05618) with 40,476 structures and up to 52 atoms per